randyrossi/bmc64/docs/WEBUI.md

   8K/16K/Ultimax images need their type chosen in the emulator's menu.
 There is no detach here yet, so use the menu's *Detach cartridge*.

+### Update

+Shows the installed version and the latest stable and pre-release versions on GitHub, each with a **Download** link.
+Drop a downloaded release zip on the
+page: it is checked (a complete release with a `bmc64-manifest.txt`, the same file GitHub published, room on the card) and uploaded as `/bmc64-update.zip`, which BMC64 installs on the next boot.
+The page also shows an update waiting on the card (**Reboot to update** / **Remove**) and the report of the last update.
+See [UPDATING.md](UPDATING.md).

+Only the page itself talks to GitHub (your browser fetches the release list);
+BMC64 never connects to GitHub.

 BMC64's own configuration files (`settings*.txt`,
 `wpa_supplicant.conf`, `cmdline.txt`, `config.txt`, `machines.txt`,
 `bmc64.log`) and the `/firmware` folder are protected: they cannot be uploaded